Waverly Central High School

 Waverly Central High School is a senior high school in Waverly, Tennessee, United States.
 It is managed as part of the Humphreys County School System.
 The school educates in grades 9–12.
 For the school year 2019–20, the student population stood at 557.
 The principal is Kenneth Crowell.

-The only notable alumni from Waverly Central is Tyler Dell, who is now at the University of Tulsa as a Senior Defensive Analyst after spending the previous 3 years as the Tight Ends Coach and Quarterbacks Coach at Gardner-Webb University and East Tennessee State University respectively.
+The only notable alumni from Waverly Central is Tyler Dell, who is now at the University of Tulsa as the Inside Receivers Coach after spending the previous 4 years as the Tight Ends Coach and Quarterbacks Coach at Gardner-Webb University and East Tennessee State University respectively.

 Sports

 Waverly High is home of the Waverly Tigers and Lady Tigers.
 The sports program includes basketball, volleyball, softball, baseball, football, track, soccer, tennis, golf and marching band, all of which are boys and girls.
-The teams play at the "Ray Hampton Stadium", which was named after former coach, Ray Hampton.
+The teams play at the Ray Hampton Stadium, which was named after a former coach.